freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 If your site is on the Internet, reachable by anyone with a web browser, in one sense that website is accessible to everyone with a web browser.

-But, is all content on your website actually readable, usable and understandable for everyone?
+However, is all content on your website actually readable, usable and understandable for everyone?
 Are there no thresholds that bar certain people from 'accessing' all the information you are exposing?

 You could ask yourself questions like the following ones: